Learning Objectives Self-Check

 Good to Know

 We hear a lot about renewables and natural gas in the U.S., as their use has been growing rapidly for some time now.
-But as you can see in this chart from the EIA, coal and nuclear still constitute about 50% of all electricity generation in the U.S.
+But as you can see in this chart from the EIA, coal and nuclear still constitute over 40% of all electricity generation in the U.S. Solar, despite its massive growth and growth potential, is only 1.8%!
+We have a long way to go, people!

 Optional (But Strongly Suggested)